mui/material-ui/docs/pages/careers/developer-experience-engineer.md

 - Amplify the need of the community so the product direction aims at what people need the most.
 - Improve the overall developer experience, resulting in better NPS & CSAT scores.
 - Create momentum in the React community and drive adoption of the library.

+Overall, both our open-source community and our premium products are growing fast (x2 YoY).
+We need talented people to keep that going!

 ### Why this is interesting